staff0rd/documentation/getting-started/index.md

 * * *

-## Writing Events to an Event Stream
+## Writing events to an Event Stream

 Event Store operates on a concept of Event Streams, and the first operation we look at is how to write to a stream.
 If you are Event Sourcing a domain model, a stream equates to an aggregate function.
 Event Store can handle hundreds of millions of streams, so create as many as you need.

 If you post to a stream that doesn't exist, Event Store creates it before adding the events.

-You can write events using the Admin UI by clicking the _Stream Browser_ tab, the _Add Event_ button, filling in the form with relevant values and clicking the _Add_ button at the bottom of the page.
+You can write events using the Admin UI by selecting the _Stream Browser_ tab, the _Add Event_ button, filling in the form with relevant values and selecting the _Add_ button at the bottom of the page.

 ![Creating an event with the Admin UI interface](~/images/getting-started-add-event.gif)